telerik/teststudio-docs/docs/knowledge-base/silverlight-kb/testing-framework-with-silverlight-oob-and-elevated-trust.md

 ---
 title: Testing Framework with Silverlight OOB and Elevated Trust
 page_title: Testing Framework with Silverlight OOB and Elevated Trust
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: Using Telerik Testing Framework with Silverlight Out-of-Browser and Elevated Trust.
+Your Silverlight runs correctly out-of-browser with elevated trust when running without Telerik Testing Framework.
+When running with Telerik Testing Framework, as part of automatic test execution, an error occurs similar to this - An error has occurred in the script on this page.
 position: 1
 ---
-#Using Telerik Testing Framework with Silverlight Out-of-Browser and Elevated Trust#
+# Using Telerik Testing Framework with Silverlight Out-of-Browser and Elevated Trust

-### Basic functionalities ###
+## Basic functionalities

 *Your Silverlight runs correctly out-of-browser with elevated trust when running without Telerik Testing Framework.
 When running with Telerik Testing Framework, as part of automatic test execution, an error occurs similar to this:*

 ![Error][1]

-##Solution##
+## Solution

 This is a communication problem.
 Telerik Testing Framework supports elevated trust, but after a bit of configuring.
 Here are the changes that need to be made: